 The InterAgency Journal (IAJ) is a national security studies journal, and is published quarterly by the Command and General Staff College Foundation Press for the Simons Center for Interagency Cooperation.
-The InterAgency Journal provides a forum to inform a broad audience on matters pertaining to cooperation, collaboration, and/or coordination among and between various governmental departments, agencies, and offices.
-Each issue of the InterAgency Journal contains a number of articles pertaining to interagency topics including national security, counterterrorism, stabilization and reconstruction operations, and disaster preparation and response.
+The IAJ provides a forum to inform a broad audience on matters pertaining to tactical and operational issues of cooperation, collaboration, and/or coordination among and between various governmental departments, agencies, and offices.
+Each issue of the IAJ contains a number of articles covering a variety of topics, including national security, counterterrorism, stabilization and reconstruction operations, and disaster preparation and response.

-The Simons Center is always looking for authors to contribute manuscripts reflecting their experience, study and insight.
-Prospective authors are encouraged to submit their works after a review of the Simons Center Writer’s Submission Guidelines , the Simon’s Center Style Guide and the Simons Center Interagency Research Topics list.
-Manuscripts may be submitted online through the Contribute Content page or by contacting email@example.com.
+Prospective authors are encouraged to submit their works after a review of the Simons Center Writer’s Submission Guidelines and the Simons Center Interagency Research Topics list.
+Manuscripts may be submitted online through the Contribute Content page or by contacting firstname.lastname@example.org.

 Individuals wishing to receive hard copies of the Simons Center’s InterAgency Journal should contact email@example.com.
 To receive updates about the release of new Simons Center publications, Simons Center news and events, and other interagency news and events via email, please sign up for email alerts. – An email alert sign up is available on most every page of the Simons Center website.